callmenunez/davidnunez.nyc/README.md

-# davidnunez.nyc
+# davidthe.dev
-My personal website where I plan on having one simple html file with multiple style variations that load at random when you refresh the page.
-The concept came to me when I couldnt decide what I wanted my site to look like.
-I figure this way I can have many different designs all living in one place, and each version will explore different ways of laying out content using css grid and flexbox.
+A simple personal website where different colors show up everytime you load the page.